hyperledger/anoncreds-rs/docs/design/w3c/w3c-representation.md

     cred_req_meta_p: *mut ObjectHandle,
 ) -> ErrorCode {}

-/// Create W3C styled Credential according to the specification.
+/// Create Credential in W3C form according to the specification.
 ///
 /// # Params
 /// cred_def:              object handle pointing to the credential definition
 /// cred_def_private:      object handle pointing to the private part of credential definition
 /// cred_offer:            object handle pointing to the credential offer
 /// cred_request:          object handle pointing to the credential request
 /// attr_names:            list of attribute names
-/// attr_raw_values:       list of attribute values
+/// attr_raw_values:       list of attribute raw values
+/// encoding:              encoding algorithm to apply for attribute values
-/// revocation:            object handle pointing to the credential revocation data
+/// revocation:            object handle pointing to the credential revocation info
 /// cred_p:                reference that will contain credential (in W3C form) instance pointer
 ///
 /// # Returns